-Secure development – even with security testing being carried out earlier during development as part of a DevSecOps culture, there is still a need to test code regularly and ideally before major releases of internet facing applications to ensure that vulnerabilities, such as the OWASP Top 10, are not present.
-Pen testing therefore forms a key part of your secure software development life cycle.
+Secure development – even with security testing being carried out earlier during development as part of a DevSecOps culture, there is still a need to test code regularly and ideally before major releases of internet-facing applications to ensure that vulnerabilities, such as the OWASP Top 10, are not present.
+Pen testing, therefore, forms a key part of your secure software development life cycle.

 Assurance – ultimately you want peace of mind by knowing that your security posture is strong, that there are no obvious gaps in your IT systems or application that an attacker could exploit, and your data is protected.
-No organisation wants to suffer a data breach and have to deal with the reputational and financial fall-out that follows.
+No organisation wants to suffer a data breach and has to deal with the reputational and financial fall-out that follows.
 Pen testing doesn’t guarantee you won’t be hacked, but it will help ensure your systems are resilient to an attack.

 Building a programme of testing in a repeatable cycle develops security practices and helps to baseline improvements over time.